 Cahaba Heights church of Christ in Birmingham, Alabama

-Kashka Hargis was a toddler when her mom and dad moved to Beaverton, Oregon and began worshipping with us.
-Always very sweet and cheerful, her parents, Ericka and Daron raised her to be as pleasant and poised as a Disney princess.
+Kashka Hargis was a toddler when her mom and dad moved to Beaverton, Oregon, and began worshiping with us.
+Always very sweet and cheerful, her parents, Ericka and Daron, raised her to be as pleasant and poised as a Disney princess.
 In time, when Kashka eventually went off to college, we all missed her happy little giggle and gentle positivity.
-She was not long at college when she met her future husband, Gregory Kline, who was himself in the early stages of preparing to preach the gospel.
-Gregory proposed to Kashka at Disneyworld, amongst an elaborate array of carefully thought out lovely surprises involving her family being present for the big proposal day.
-When we saw the proposal video everyone knew this was the man for Kashka, and that he would certainly dwell with his princess “in an understanding way” (1 Peter 3:7) and if there was ever going to be a “happily ever after” this love story seemed to have all the right stuff.
+She was not long at college when she met her future husband, Gregory Klien, who was himself in the early stages of preparing to preach the gospel.
+Gregory proposed to Kashka at Disney World, amongst an elaborate array of carefully thought out lovely surprises involving her family being present for the big proposal day.
+When we saw the proposal video everyone knew this was the man for Kashka, that he would certainly dwell with his princess “in an understanding way” (1 Peter 3:7), and if there was ever going to be a “happily ever after”, this love story seemed to have all the right stuff.

-I decided to live in this so called "glass house" when I was 14, of being a preacher's wife.
+Sometime after the engagement, Kashka began to ponder more about what life as a preacher’s wife might look and feel like, and what she might do to prepare herself for the challenges and blessings that could lay ahead.
+She invited me to share my story and perspectives on the matter over dinner one night at a restaurant called Thai Bloom as we dined on Tom Kah Gai soup and Panang Chicken.
+I shared with her in more detail the reasons I’d decided at the age of fourteen to live in what some call a “glass house”, as mentioned earlier this book.
+I decided to live in a glass house when I was 14.
 The reasons were numerous, and may have even included some “nudges from above”.
 I believe in that kind of thing.
 I was deeply in love with my Savior and wanted to forever be as close to Him as I could be.
-For me that meant immersing myself in the work of God by being the wife of a preacher.
-I was disinterested about the “public eye” piece of the decision, except that I figured the extra accountability of living in a “glass house” would be extra motivation for me to always stretch to do my best, and I felt the self-imposed social pressure of needing to set a good example by making little sacrifices day to day would perhaps make my family’s life more fruitful spiritually.
+For me, that meant immersing myself in the work of God by being the wife of a preacher.
+I was disinterested in the aspect of being in the “public eye”, except that I figured the extra accountability of living in a “glass house” would be extra motivation for me to always stretch to do my best, and I felt the self-imposed social pressure of needing to set a good example by making little sacrifices day to day would perhaps make my family’s life more fruitful spiritually.

-It had been about seven years since that dinner conversation with Kashka and the elegant country wedding of her and her soulmate, Gregory that took place shortly thereafter.
-When we arrived in Birmingham, Alabama to visit them, they’d only been at their new work with the Cahaba church of Christ in Birmingham, Alabama for about nine months.
-Because they moved right as COVID was preventing large gatherings, they had little closure with their beloved former congregation in Orlando, and Gregory only was allowed to preach once, before similar laws had the congregation meeting remotely.
-This, of course, was far from the first challenge Gregory and Kashka had faced together as “newly marrieds”, but such is the life of any princess and prince, in this story, this happy pair were realists all along, both understanding that all the challenges of life need not undo one’s “happily ever after”.
-It was good to see, during our visit, their hearts so tightly knitted together both to one another and to their new congregation.
-The Klines expressed to me their deep appreciation of the open, welcoming arms into this new church family and how quickly they felt included when they arrived.
-We witnessed this bonding firsthand, after several members expressed to us how blessed they felt to have this happy couple in their midst.
-In fact, one gentleman who happened to announce during our visit his farewell from the congregation in order to be physically closer to extended family during his elderly years, got teary and gave Gregory a public “thank you” for something creative I’d like to mention, that this congregation does to grow spiritually both as individuals and together.
+It had been about seven years since that dinner conversation with Kashka and the elegant country wedding of her and her soulmate, Gregory, that took place shortly thereafter.
+When we arrived in Birmingham, Alabama to visit them, they’d only been at their new work with the Cahaba church of Christ for about nine months.
+Because they moved right as the pandemic was preventing large gatherings, they had little closure with their beloved former congregation in Orlando, and Gregory was only allowed to preach once at their new congregation before similar laws had the congregation meeting only remotely.
+This, of course, was far from the first challenge Gregory and Kashka had faced together as “newly marrieds”, but such is the life of any princess and prince, and this happy pair were actually realists all along, both understanding that all the challenges of life need not undo one’s “happily ever after”.
+It was good to see, during our visit, their hearts so tightly knitted together, both to one another and to their new congregation.
+We witnessed this bonding firsthand after several members expressed to us how blessed they felt to have this happy couple in their midst.
+In fact, one gentleman who happened to announce, during our visit, his farewell from the congregation in order to be physically closer to extended family during his elderly years, got teary and gave Gregory a public “thank you” for something creative I’d like to mention, that this congregation does to grow spiritually both as individuals and together.

 Cahaba Heights church of Christ